Light therapy glasses are a seriously underrated biohacking health tool. But which one is really worth buying?

 Physical Comfort and Form Factor

 The AYO wins here.
-It’s much lighter at 32g while the Luminette 3 weighs in at around 53g.
+It’s much lighter at 32g while the Luminette 3 weighs around 53g.
 The overall weight of the AYO is also more evenly distributed while the Luminette is more front-heavy.

 This means that I can literally whip my head around as hard as I can with the AYOs on, and they don’t budge.
 But the Luminette comes flying off.